-Boehler Seeps and Sandhills Preserve is a prime example of a gulf coastal plain sandhill ecosystem.
-The preserve itself combines two distinct community types: the bluejack oak woodland community and the acid hillside seep community.
+Boehler Seeps and Sandhills Preserve is situated in the gulf coastal plain sandhill ecosystem.
+The preserve itself, just over 400 acres, combines two distinct community types: the bluejack oak woodland community and the acid hillside seep community.
 No other known site in Oklahoma combines these two communities.
-Two freshwater marshes provide habitat for several rare state plants, the chicken turtle, the green treefrog, and other amphibians.
-A beaver dam helps to maintain some of the preserve's wetland characteristics.

 The bluejack oak sandhills occur on upper slopes and hillcrests within outcrops of the antlers sandstone, a cretaceus formation overlaid by fine to medium-grained sand.
 An open woodland of low oaks such as bluejack oak, blackjack oak and post oak dominates the sandhills.
 The flora of the forest floor includes a number of southwestern gulf coastal plain plants, such as spikemoss, buckwheat, clammyweed, beardtongue, scurfpea, cotton-rose, Whitlow-wort and Texas Dutchman's breeches.